 The rest of the samples must be relevant to the study track you are applying for and introduce your skills as diversely as possible.

 Work samples can include:

 If any of your samples are the result of groupwork, you must clearly indicate your part and role in the project.

 Your portfolio may contain links to your projects, but providing only links is not accepted.
 Please include only the most relevant and important links in your portfolio.

 Write your portfolio in English.
 It is also acceptable to present the summary of your Bachelor's thesis as well as the work samples in Finnish or Swedish, if you are lacking work samples in English.

 Please note that you cannot be admitted to the Master’s Programme if you do not submit a portfolio.

 Upload your portfolio in the application system after you have submitted the online application form.
 The portfolio must be uploaded as a single PDF-file, and the size of the file should not exceed 20 MB.
-The deadline for submitting the portfolio is 15 January 2021 by 15:00h Finnish time.
+The length of the portfolio can be a maximum of 10 pages.
+The deadline for submitting the portfolio is 26 January 2022 by 15:00h Finnish time.
 Do not send the portfolio by email, regular mail or courier services.